mbarkhau/sbk/READMEv2.md

 Note that the wallet is not loaded directly, instead the recovery produces the `salt` and `brainkey`.
 Loading the wallet is a separate step.

 > Aside: If you recover your own wallet and you collect the `shares` personally, it *may* be safe to continue to use the wallet and to not generate new keys.
-If you are *not* the owner however, and the recovery process involves the cooperation of some trustees, then there is a higher risk of that they collude to gain access to more `shares` than just their own.
+If you are *not* the owner however, and the recovery process involves the cooperation of some trustees, then there is a higher risk that some of them will collude to gain access to more `shares` than just their own.
 In this case it is best to prepare a new wallet in advance and move all coins to it as soon as possible.
 For more information, see the [Recovery Protocol](#recovery_protocol)

 ### 3. Loading Wallet